evmos/docs/docs/validate/setup-and-configuration/configuration.md

 ### Healthy peers

-If you are relying on just seed node and no persistent peers or a low amount of them, please increase the following params in the `config.toml`:
+If you are relying on just a seed node and no persistent peers or a low amount of them, please increase the following params in the `config.toml`:

 ```toml